-Business Management | Agriculture - 429

-Associate of Applied Business Degree
+Business Management - 429 Associate of Applied Business Degree - Part-time (3-year) Pathway

 Nature of the Profession: Managerial personnel oversee, direct and plan the work of others as well as determine business policy.
 Entry-level positions are either supervisory or trainee in nature.
 Supervisors are the largest group and they direct workers' activities in such areas as sales, production, accounting, and purchasing.